 - Family history of a major congenital anomaly in a parent or sibling of the pregnancy, e.g. severe congenital heart anomaly, brain anomaly

-- Single major congenital anomaly (e.g. severe intra-uterine growth retardation, cerebral ventriculomegaly, bilateral enlarged bright cystic kidneys) or multiple congenital anomalies detected in the fetus on prenatal scanning – these should be discussed with the on call Genetics team to be guided on initial genetic investigations upon invasive testing if this is being sought by the couple
+- Single major congenital anomaly (e.g. severe intra-uterine growth restriction, cerebral ventriculomegaly, bilateral enlarged bright cystic kidneys) or multiple congenital anomalies detected in the fetus on prenatal scanning – these should be discussed with the on call Genetics team to be guided on initial genetic investigations upon invasive testing, if this is being sought by the couple

 - Abnormal diagnostic genetic test results in the parents or from invasive prenatal testing